Luracast/Restler/README.md

 Change Log
 ----------

-### Changes from Restler 3.0 RC3 (only available on the v3 branch)
+### Changes from Restler 3.0 RC3

+ * Added many api examples under tests folder for testing feature by feature using BDD
  * Support for custom class parameters and array of custom class parameters
  * Ability to pass the parameter directly as the body of the request when it is the only parameter
  * Fixes to composer.json and publish stable release as composer package on packagist.
- * New Routes class with improved routing, including wild card routes.
+ * New Routes class with improved routing, including wild card routes and smart routing based on paramter type.
  * Possibility to use any autoloader including composer's autoloader for maximum interoperability
  * Moved to using the [rodneyrehm/plist](https://packagist.org/packages/rodneyrehm/plist) package for CFPropertyList.
  * Removed required packages as they are not technically "required" per se, Restler works out of the box.